sguox002/leetcode/leetcode-all.md

 - if a file name, get the length.
 ->>

-<<-395	Longest Substring with At Least K Repeating Characters    		41.9%	Medium
-each char in the substring appear >= K times.
-- divide and conquer: the char appear less than k times will not be a part of the solution, so we can divide it into several parts, and solve them independently.
--
-->>

 <<-443	String Compression    		42.4%	Medium
 same char group. size=1, just use the char, otherwise char+repeat num. two pointer, one count, one modify in-place.